Wednesday, 20 November 2024

 (Note that the four stanzas of this "brief saga" can be found in more readily legible format on the blog "Daily Illustrated Nonsense"; click HERE.)

-Editors' Note: Leslie has asked us to point our readers to a much earlier verse written by one of her mentors, "clannishlessness"
+Editors' Note: Leslie has asked us to point our readers to earlier verses contributed by one of her mentors, "clannishlessness" and "capaciousness".

 GENERAL DIRECTIONS FOR WEB-EXPLORERS: